ddemidov/amgcl/docs/benchmarks.rst

 The performance of the library on shared and distributed memory systems was tested on two example problems in a three dimensional space: simple scalar Poisson problem and a non-scalar Navier-Stokes problem.
+The source code for the benchmarks is available at https://github.com/ddemidov/amgcl_benchmarks.

 The first example we consider is the classical 3D Poisson problem.
 Namely, we look for the solution of the problem